-Our greatest threat (among others) lies in serving self interests rather than adherence to God's Word; with a policy of shelving God to allow the evilness of man to accomplish what God's Word condemns.
-Walking away from God creates havoc, mistrust, and many other ungodly factors that dominate in the world in which we live.
+Our greatest threat (among others) lies in serving self interests rather than adherence to God's Word; with an attempt to eliminate God to allow the evilness of man to accomplish what His Word condemns.
+Walking away from God creates havoc, mistrust, and many other ungodly factors that dominate the world in which we live.

 When one breaches the wall of faith in God; allowing the ungodly to dictate policy, it opens Pandora's box of evils.
 In Greek mythology a story is told of a box sent by the gods to Pandora, which she was forbidden to open.
 She opened the box out of curiosity that loosened a swarm of evil upon mankind: a prolific source of troubles.

 Scripture reveals: My thoughts are not your thoughts, neither are your ways my ways, saith the Lord.
 For as the heavens are higher than earth, so are my ways higher than your ways, and my thoughts than your thoughts (Isaiah 55:8-9).